Grace-Amondi/myhospitali/README.md

     c) Now press the 'Logout' button on the bottom of the menu.

-    d) HealthNet will log you out of the system and return you back to the login page telling you that you have successfully logged out.
+    d) My Hospitali will log you out of the system and return you back to the login page telling you that you have successfully logged out.

 5. Changing Your Password - any user type